tx-pts-dai/github-workflows/README.md

 ## Releases

-TODO: Create a release pipeline that automatically creates a new release with each PR merged to main.
+Release pipeline is triggered on each PR merged to main, which creates a new release incrementing automatically minor version.

 ## Testing